-As a boy, “Donny” Trump idealized his “smart” mother, Mary Anne MacLeod Trump (1912-2000), and identified with her “smartness.”
-Under this idealization, however, lay his unconscious narcissistic rage at her and his hatred for her.
-In The Art of the Comeback, published in 1997, he praised his “smart” mother and criticized the other women in his life.
+In The Art of the Comeback, published in 1997, Trump praised his “smart” mother and criticized the other women in his life.
 “Part of the problem I’ve had with women has been in having to compare them to my incredible mother, Mary Trump.
 My mother is smart as hell.”
 Donald dropped his mother’s middle name, Anne, in this sentence; if her name was Mary rather than Mary Anne, then she was not his sister Maryanne’s namesake.
 In his first TV debate with Hillary Clinton, Donald Trump boasted of how “smart” he was in not having paid any U.S. federal taxes.

 Donald Trump’s unconscious identification with his mother Mary Anne goes very deep.
-Just like the fictional Charles Foster Kane, who owns a vast palatial estate named Xanadu in Florida, Trump owns Mar-a-Lago, also a landmark estate in Florida.
-Trump has named a room at Mar-a-Lago after his mother.
-Mary Anne and Donald shared a penchant for dramatic hair sculpting: “For years Mary Trump appeared in photos with a dramatic orange swirl.
+Trump has named a room at Mar-a-Lago after his mother, Mary Anne.
+She and Donald shared a penchant for dramatic hair sculpting: “For years Mary Trump appeared in photos with a dramatic orange swirl.
 Slight in frame, she took to New York City’s streets draped in furs and jewelry, a far cry from the teen-age girl who set sail during the Great Depression.” (see http://www.newyorker.com/news/news-desk/donald-trumps-immigrant-mother).